ydirson/gl-streaming/INTERNALS.md

   * batch simpler calls which do not need tmp_buf for any usage listed above

-A message with variable-length data gets sent as 2 messages:
+A message with large variable-length data gets sent as 2 messages:

 * first the data in a `SEND_DATA` message, using `gls_cmd_send_data`
 * then the command with its fixed arguments in a command-specific